le717/CRTC/README.md

 * Mac OS X build is provided courtesy of [JrMasterModelBuilder](http://jrmastermodelbuilder.netai.net/).
 Minimum supported version is Mac OS X 10.7 Lion.

-* **Cycles Render Time Calculator** has been sucessfully tested on Ubuntu 12.04.1 x86 running Python 3.2.
+* **Cycles Render Time Calculator** has been successfully tested on Ubuntu 12.04.1 x86 running Python 3.2.
 It may run on other Unix distos, but has not been tested.

 Credit
 ------

 ***Cycles Render Time Calculator* and all components were created 2013 Triangle717 and rioforce, and released under the [GNU General Public License Version 3]( http://www.gnu.org/licenses/gpl.html).
-Special thanks to JrMasterModelBuilder for the Mac OS X build.**
+Special thanks to [JrMasterModelBuilder](https://github.com/JrMasterModelBuilder) for the Mac OS X build.**